 Lunch: in Garmisch-Partenkirchen.

-Tip: The walk from the Olympia Stadium to Garmisch Partenkirchen is just 20 minutes long.
+Tip: The walk from the Olympia Stadium to Garmisch-Partenkirchen is just 20 minutes long.

-💡 Things you should know before visiting
+Things to know before visiting

 - The walk through the gorge is family-friendly and also ok with small children, but you still need to be careful.